kilin-math/kilin-math.github.io/_posts/2026-09-01-gtiit-workshop.markdown

 Another theme will come from **sandpiles and 2-adic phenomena**.
 We will discuss an unexpected connection with **Chebyshev polynomials and their arithmetic**, including divisibility and congruence phenomena, 2-adic properties, and related questions in elementary number theory.
 An introductory talk on Chebyshev polynomials and their number-theoretic aspects would therefore fit very naturally into the programme.

 Abdul Quadir will talk  about the limits of **Directed Abelian Sandpiles on Cylinder**.
+Guillaume Tahar will establish an important partial result concerning the asymptotic part of the **conjecture about line arrangements** decomposing the real projective plane into triangles (they form a particularly rigid class of objects in combinatorial geometry).
+Also he will speak about the **residual map** associating to each meromorphic differential on a Riemann surface the configuration of its residues at the poles; singular behavior occurs along an arrangement of complex hyperplanes whose topological and combinatorial properties remain largely mysterious.

 Most importantly, talks do **not** have to present finished work.
 Introductions to a subject, work in progress, computations, conjectures, open problems, incomplete arguments, and ideas that one would like to discuss with other participants are all particularly welcome.